nandandkl/breakout/README.md

 - ⚡ Implement power-ups and special bricks.
 - 🔊 Add sound effects and animations.

+## 🤝 Contributing
+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a feature branch.
+3. Submit a pull request with your changes.

 ## 💬 Feedback
 Have suggestions or issues?
 Feel free to open an issue or reach out!